tock/tock/boards/launchxl/README.md

 ### Panic/Crash

-When the board panics or crashes, the RED led will be blinking frequently.
+When the board panics or crashes, the RED led will blink rapidly.